elesiuta/pyxargs/README.md

 usage: pyxargs [options] command [initial-arguments ...]
        pyxargs -h | --help | --examples | --version

-Build and execute command lines or python code from standard input or file paths, a partial and opinionated implementation of xargs in python with some added features.
+Build and execute command lines, python code, or mix from standard input or file paths.
 The file input mode (default if stdin is not connected) builds commands using filenames only and executes them in their respective directories, this is useful when dealing with file paths containing multiple character encodings.